MARKET SNAPSHOT: Dow Hits Record, Boosted By Earnings-driven Gains From Caterpillar, 3M

 Continue Reading Below

-U.S. stocks rose on Tuesday, with the Dow hitting its latest in a series of record as earnings continue to come in largely ahead of expectations.
+U.S. stocks rose on Tuesday, with the Dow hitting the latest in a series of records as earnings continued to come in largely ahead of expectations.

 What are the main benchmarks doing?

 Industrial shares were the biggest gainers of the day, with the sector up 0.8% on Caterpillar's advance.
-Health care stocks dropped 0.9% in the wake of results from Biogen Inc. and Eli Lilly.
+Health-care stocks dropped 0.7% in the wake of results from Biogen Inc. and Eli Lilly.

 Continue Reading Below